-V. Remedial measures
+V. Remedial action

-The business partner shall, in the event of violation of any of the legal positions listed in Section B., implement remedial measures at its own business enterprise or in the upstream supply chain that are suitable for preventing, terminating or minimising the violation.
+The business partner shall implement remedial action that is suitable to prevent, end or minimise the violation in the event of a violation of one of the legal positions listed in Section B in its own area of business or in the upstream supply chain.

-In the event of a material breach of a protected legal position, the business partner shall inform Transgourmet without delay about the identified breaches and risks as well as the measures taken.
+In this case, the business partner shall immediately inform Transgourmet of the identified violations and risks as well as the verifiable measures taken.

-If Transgourmet acquires substantiated knowledge of a violation of one of the legal positions listed in section B. by a subcontractor, supplier or affiliate of the business partner, the business partner shall, at Transgourmet's request, endeavour within its means to assist Transgourmet in taking appropriate remedial action against the violating party.
+There is also an immediate obligation to provide information if the business partner becomes aware of a violation of human rights or environmental rights in the upstream supply chain.
+In this case, too, the business partner is required to implement appropriate remedial action concerning the supplier to the best of its ability.
+If Transgourmet obtains substantiated knowledge of the violation of one of the legal positions listed in Section B by a subcontractor, supplier or an affiliated company of the business partner, the business partner shall endeavour, at Transgourmet's request and within the scope of its possibilities, to support Transgourmet in taking appropriate remedial action concerning the perpetrator.